 Serving Suggestions

-As far as sides, how about a cool, crisp cucumber salad?
-Do you prefer a creamy cucumber salad or a cucumber salad with vinegar dressing?
-Or how about creamy coleslaw or my mom’s sweet onion & vinegar coleslaw?
+As for sides, I love a cool, crisp, creamy cucumber salad or a cucumber salad with vinegar dressing.
+This creamy coleslaw or my mom’s sweet onion and vinegar coleslaw are also favorites.
+And you can’t go wrong with a side of truffle fries.
 They’re ALL great options with a grilled cheeseburger!

 How to Store Leftovers